-Ok, I’ve been keeping this under wraps for a while as I wanted to wait till everything is confirmed before I announce anything.
+I’ve been keeping this under wraps for a while as I wanted to wait until everything is confirmed before announcing anything.

-As of this coming Sunday (19 Jun), I’ll be traveling to Europe!
+As of this Sunday (19 June, 2011), I’ll be traveling to Europe!
 Holland, Amsterdam to be specific.
-And I’ll be traveling around for 3 months, after which I may go over to UK for a few more months, as I’m eligible to stay in UK for 6 months without a visa. *Starts cheering and throwing party poppers*
+And I’ll be traveling in the region for three months, after which I may head over to the UK for a few more months, as I’m eligible to stay in the UK for six months without a visa. *Starts cheering*

-It’s really exciting for me because this is the first time I’ve been to the Western part of the world.
-Some of you may recall from my Vision Board video that Europe is next on my travel list (it’s on my bucket list as well).
+It’s really exciting for me because this is the first time I visiting the Western part of the world.
+Some of you may recall from my Vision Board video that Europe is next on my travel list.
 And it’s now finally coming true!

-The truth is, I’ve always wanted to experience life overseas for an extended period of time, ever since I was a student, to experience life in a different country and immerse in the local culture.
-When I was in university, I planned to go overseas for exchange, but didn’t get to do so as I skipped my honors year and graduated a year earlier than expected.
-NUS, or universities for that matter, don’t allow students to go on exchange in their last year, so this goal of mine never got to fruition.
+The truth is, I’ve always wanted to experience life overseas for an extended period of time ever since I was a student — to experience life in a different country and immerse in the local culture.
+When I was in university, I planned to go overseas for exchange but didn’t do so in the end as I skipped my honors year and graduated a year earlier than expected.
+NUS, or any university for that matter, does not allow students to go on exchange in their last year, so this goal never came to fruition.

 Yet, it remained a lingering intention to be fulfilled one day.

-Ever since I graduated from university, I’ve traveled around Asia Pacific, largely the Greater China and ASEAN region, thanks to my previous job.
-I feel like I’ve seen a good breadth of countries in Asia region, and have been eager to check out the Western part of the world.
+Ever since I graduated from university, I’ve traveled the Asia Pacific, largely the Greater China and ASEAN region, thanks to my previous job.
+I feel like I’ve seen a good breadth of countries in the Asia region, and have been eager to check out the Western part of the world.

 This year, I decided to put this goal into action.
-After 2 years of working on my business, I feel I’m in the perfect place to do that.
+After two years of working on my business, I feel like I’m finally in the perfect place to do that.
 One, I have steady streams of passive income (from my ebook sales and advertising).
-Two, I’m not geographically bounded with my work – by deliberate design, too.
-Meaning, I don’t need to be at a particular location to perform my work.
+Two, I’m not geographically bound to a place with my work — and it’s by deliberate design.
+Meaning, I don’t need to be at a particular location to do my work.
 I can blog from anywhere in the world, just as I can do my 1-1 coaching anywhere, as long as I have my laptop and an internet connection.

-I used to have ongoing speaking engagements and coaching work that required me to be in Singapore, but I’ve been ending those arrangements in the past few months as I didn’t want to be geographically bounded.
-I wanted to be able to do my work and pursue my personal goals at the same time.
+I used to have ongoing speaking engagements and coaching work that required me to be in Singapore, but I’ve been ending these arrangements in the past few months as I don’t want to be geographically bounded.
+I want to be able to do my work and pursue my personal goals at the same time.

 So finally, it has come to the point where I’m ready to realize my personal goal to travel overseas.
 Originally my intention was to travel to New York sometime in June-July and stay there for a few months.
 I was even preparing to apply for a US visa earlier this year.

-As fate would have it, I was recently invited to speak at a Learning Conference in Holland, Amsterdam by de Baak (a renowned training institute).
+As fate would have it, I was recently invited to speak at a Learning Conference in Holland, Amsterdam by de Baak (a training institute there).
 The engagement is taking place on 21 June and all expenses will be graciously paid for by de Baak.
 (Thanks Wouter and Harry!)

-I’ve not checked if my return flight is changeable — if it is, I might shift it out by a few more months and make a visit to UK, where I’m eligible to stay for 6 months on a Singapore passport without a visa.
-Either way, I’ll definitely be in Europe for the next 3 months in baseline scenario.
+I have not checked if my return flight is changeable — if it is, I may shift it out by a few months and visit the UK, where I’m eligible to stay for six months on a Singapore passport without a visa.
+Whether I go to the UK or not, I’ll definitely be in Europe for the next three months in the baseline scenario.

-So that’s it – hello to Europe, and bye to Singapore for now!
-I’m not sure if there are any readers in Europe – if you are, please come and say hello in the forums or on Facebook.
-Feel free to share any tips on staying in Europe — I’m all ears.
+So that’s it!
+Hello to Europe, and bye to Singapore for now!
+I’m not sure if there are any readers from Europe here — if you are from the region, please come and say hello in the PE Forums.
+Feel free to share any tips on staying in Europe — I’m all ears!

-What am I planning to do in the 3 months there?
+What am I planning to do in the three months there?
 It’ll mainly be to experience and immerse in the local culture in Europe.
-I’m not a backpacker style traveler and I’m not all that interested to comb through X countries in X days either — I don’t find any fun in rushing through a travel.
-I’m the sort who prefers to just stay put in a place and immerse in what it has to offer.
+I’m not a backpacker-style traveler and I’m not interested to comb X countries in Y days either — I don’t find any fun in rushing through travel.
+I’m the sort who prefers to stay put in a place and immerse in what it has to offer.

 I’ll check out Holland in the first few weeks, after which I may take weekend trips to neighboring countries if I get bored while I’m there (namely France, Germany, and possibly Italy).
-But this is just a back-up plan right now.
-My main plan is just to hang out in Holland and enjoy the place.
+But this is just a backup plan for now.
+My main plan is to hang out in Holland and enjoy the place.

 Will I be blogging about the trip?
 It depends.
 If there are any personal growth lessons I pick up along the way, I’ll surely be writing about them.
 I don’t think I’ll be explicitly writing about the trip, though I certainly will share an experience or two, where relevant.
 After all, Personal Excellence is about sharing the lessons I learn in life through what I experience.

 Right now I’m just really excited about what’s up.
-I haven’t packed my luggage nor done any major preparations yet, though I imagine it’s going to get really busy in the next week before I fly off.
+I haven’t packed my luggage nor done any major preparation yet, though I imagine it’s going to get really busy next week before I fly off.

-Since the post went online 2 days ago, I’ve received numerous emails and recommendations from EU readers and past EU coaching clients.
+Since the post went online two days ago, I’ve received numerous emails and recommendations from EU readers and past EU coaching clients.
 Because of that, my itinerary is also rapidly changing as well.
-After high recommendations on Germany from all of you, I’m planning for a multi-stop trip – first in Holland for a month, then Germany (possibly a month), and next either to another country or back to Amsterdam, depending on how the trip goes.
+After strong recommendations to visit Germany from all of you, I’m planning for a multi-stop trip: first to Holland for a month, then Germany (possibly for a month), and next either to another country or back to Amsterdam, depending on how the trip goes.

-Jul 1 ’11: Check out the 7-part Holland Travel Series.
-It shares my tips on how to travel to Holland, the dutch culture, dutch lifestyle, dutch environment and essential things to know about the country.
-I’ll be going to Germany next.
-Join my Facebook Page for daily updates and pictures on my trip!
+Jul 1, 2011: I just wrote a 7-part Holland Travel Series, check it out!
+It shares my tips on how to travel to Holland, the dutch culture, dutch lifestyle, dutch environment, and essential things to know about the country.

-Nov 7 ’11: I’ve finished my Europe travels, and I ended up staying in Holland, Germany, France/Paris, Spain and London in the past 4.5 months.
-Even had 2 London meet-ups with PE readers while I was there!
-(Meet-up #1, Meet-up #2).
-It’s been a great ride, and I really enjoyed my stay there.
-I’ve made many wonderful connections during my time there and I’m sure this isn’t the last time I’ll be here.
-For now, I’m off to US — will see what adventures await there.
+Nov 7, 2011: After five months, I’ve just finished my Europe travels, and ended up staying in Holland, Germany, France/Paris, Spain, and London in the past 4.5 months.
+I also had two London meet-ups with PE readers while I was there!
+(Here are pictures of meetup #1 and meetup #2).
+It’s been a great ride and I really enjoyed my stay.
+I’ve made many wonderful connections during my time there and I’m sure this won’t be the last time I’ll be here.
+For now, I’m off to US — will see what adventures await there. ;)

-Jan 25 ’12: I’m finally back in Singapore after my almost 3-month long travels in US – covering east coast (Philadelphia, Washington DC, New York City, Boston) and west coast (Los Angeles, San Francisco).
+Jan 25, 2012: I’m finally back in Singapore after my almost three-month long travels in US: covering east coast (Philadelphia, Washington DC, New York City, Boston) and west coast (Los Angeles, San Francisco).
 I also did a speaking engagement with Wharton Business School while I was there.
-It has been a great 7-month long travel – for now I foresee myself staying put in SG for a while.
-Here’s to a tropical climate, consistently (warm) weather and nice, predictable routines.
+It has been a great 7-month long travel.
+For now I see myself staying put in SG for awhile.
+Here’s to a tropical climate, consistently (warm) weather, and nice, predictable routines. :)